 A number of students have received music scholarships for college.
 Many have auditioned into Western States Orchestra, All State Orchestra, thier district Honor Orchestra, and/or their local Youth Orchestra.

+I enjoy helping people reach their musical goals and grow as musicians.
+Watching students grow as musicians and enjoy playing is very rewarding.
 I enjoy the variety and that every day and every student is different.
 It is never the same thing twice.
 The challenge of finding out the best way to motivate and teach a particular student is awesome.

 It does Exactly what it says its as it will do

 If the student has not played before, I focus on the basics.
 How to hold the violin and bow.
 How to make a good sound.
 How to play in tune.
 We start from the beginning and keep adding new skills.
 I use pieces to teach the skills.
 We go at a pace comfortable for the student.